 A standard feature of Carb-o-Prof is its simulation function.
-Essentially, it computes the material’s expected carbon profile according to the entered parameters and displays the results in both tabular and graphical forms, as demonstrated by %%0415_Ipsen_5%%.
+Essentially, it computes the material’s expected carbon profile according to the entered parameters and displays the results in both tabular and graphical forms, as demonstrated by Figure 5.
 The profile can then be reevaluated and parameters adjusted if necessary.
 This allows users to review process results for their specific load immediately after generating the potential recipe, all without having to carry out the actual run.
 Without having to run a test load beforehand, no valuable parts, time, and resources are wasted.

 Using pre-specified target parameters, such as surface carbon content, carburizing depth, and core carbon content, Carb-o-Prof defines a target carbon-content curve in the shape of a smooth S-form.
 As a result, parts in the same load have both consistent case depth and hardness, which is repeated load after load.

 Regardless of whether you are quenching bulk or very dense loads, Ipsen’s TurboQuench™ system tackles even the most challenging alloy by reducing the spread of hardness values, thus maximizing the parts produced per load.
 With a vertical oil pump, four VFD-controlled agitators, eight oil heaters and an optimized plenum and baffle design, the TurboQuench system produces a uniform, adjustable flow of oil throughout the load.
 These comprehensive features ensure a reduced footprint, ease of maintenance, increased oil bath control and the ability to integrate into existing pits while maintaining the proper load-to-oil ratio.